-Students will examine some of the major global issues in the latter half of the twentieth century, including the devastating impact of the Second World War, genocide, and the atomic bomb.
-They will also analyze key developments in the postwar world, including the emergence of the bipolar world and its impact, decolonization and the roots of neo-colonialism, the fall of Soviet-style communism, and the changing nature of global culture.
+Students will examine some of the major global developments in the latter half of the twentieth century, including the devastating impact of the Second World War, genocide, and the atomic bomb.
+They will also analyze key issues in the postwar world, including the emergence of a bipolar world and the global impact of the power wielded by the Soviet Union and the United States; the causes and consequences of decolonization and the roots of neocolonialism; the results of the fall of Soviet-style communism; and the impact of globalization.

-American History 1607-1865
+American History 1607 to 1865